m-slattery/systemsintegration/README.md

-Step 3: Copy the contents of the '.profile' and paste them to your own '.profile' file.
+Step 3: Copy the contents of the '.profile' and paste them to your own '.profile' file, where specified.
          -To do this, type in the command 'sudo nano .profile' this will open the .profile as the sudo user.
-         -Edit this by copying and pasting the contents directly and overwriting the previous .profile -(In order to return to the previous shell, just comment out the last if statement [ if -f ~/.customshell ] and uncomment out (delete the #around the first two if statements. ))
+         -Edit this by copying and pasting the contents directly and overwriting the previous .profile -(In order to return to the previous shell, just comment out the last if statement [ if -f ~/.customshell ] and uncomment out (delete the #around the first if statement. ))

 Step 4: If you have followed these steps correctly, on next login, the .profile will source the .customshell,
-        and print the following: "Successfully Running Shell : 'customshell'
+        and print the following: "Successfully Running Shell : 'customshell'.

+Step 5: Enjoy use of the customised shell!
+To make any changes, just type the command 'sudo nano .customshell' !